PRX/dovetail-marketing-site/pages/home.md

       <figure class="col-md-5 mb-0 px-4">
         <blockquote class="blockquote mt-2">
-          <p class="fs-6">“Dovetail has really allowed us to streamline podcast operations — from production to marketing support and data-driven decision making.
+          <p>“Dovetail has really allowed us to streamline podcast operations — from production to marketing support and data-driven decision making.
 PRX’s tools integrate well with other tools across the industry, which has allowed us to build a single process that works well for us where we are right now.
 And there’s a lot of room to grow!”</p>
         </blockquote>
         <figcaption class="blockquote-footer fs-6">
           Whitney Baker, WUNC